MicrosoftDocs/azure-docs/articles/batch/batch-ci-cd.md

    - **Display name:** Upload package to Azure Batch account
    - **Azure Subscription:** Select the appropriate Azure subscription
    - **Script Location**: Inline Script
-   - **Inline Script**: az batch application package create --application-id $(batchApplicationId)  --name $(batchAccountName)  --resource-group $(resourceGroupName) --version $(batchApplicationVersion) --package-file=$(System.DefaultWorkingDirectory)/$(Release.Artifacts.{YourBuildArtifactSourceAlias}.BuildId).zip
+   - **Inline Script**: `az batch application package create --application-id $(batchApplicationId)  --name $(batchAccountName)  --resource-group $(resourceGroupName) --version $(batchApplicationVersion) --package-file=$(System.DefaultWorkingDirectory)/$(Release.Artifacts.{YourBuildArtifactSourceAlias}.BuildId).zip`

    > [!NOTE]
    > The version number of the application package is set to a variable.
-This allows overwriting previous versions of the package and lets you manually control the package version pushed to Azure Batch.
+The variable allows overwriting previous versions of the package and lets you manually control the package version pushed to Azure Batch.

+#### Create and run the release

 1. When you finish creating all the steps, select **Save** at the top of the pipeline page, and then select **OK**.